 But you'll need to keep an eye on your video length and your video ad types.
 If you don't want people to skip your ad, it has to be 15 seconds or shorter.

-One of the newest platforms out there, TikTok was founded in 2016.
-The TikTok advertising platform, TikTok For Business, wasn’t actually made available to the public until 2020.
+A newer platform, TikTok was founded in 2016.
+Its ad platform, TikTok For Business, wasn't available to the public until 2020.

 So, for those considering extending their reach to TikTok ads, it's still a relatively new advertising platform.
 We can likely expect it to change and grow a lot over the course of its nascent years.